LtvnSergey/SQL-Fresh-Segments/analysis/2_interest_analysis.md

 ---

-### 2. Using this same `total_months` measure - calculate the cumulative percentage of all records starting at 14 months - which total_months value passes the 90% cumulative percentage value?
+### 2. Cumulative percentage of all records starting at 14 months

 ````sql
 WITH month_count AS (